IMT Policy Tools Portal search

 • Description: The purpose of this policy instrument is to ensure that all GoA personnel are aware of the GoA Information Security Management Directives (ISMD) and understand their responsibility to protect GoA information and data assets.
 All GoA personnel are therefore required to complete mandatory Cybersecurity Awareness training.

-• Instrument type: Control Framework
+• Tool type: Control Framework

 • Category: Cybersecurity